Someday (I'm Coming Back): Critical reception

 Amy Linden from Entertainment Weekly complimented the song as a "real beauty".
 Howard Cohen from The Miami Herald wrote that here, Stansfield "glides through a catchy, soulful number".
 Alan Jones from Music Week felt it's "more uptempo than we've had from her of late, a cheerful uplifting and very commercial cut which draws a polished and soulful vocal performance from her, punctuated by a wailing sax."
 Stephen Holden from The New York Times called it a "superior piece of pop-disco fluff that Lisa Stansfield infuses with a passionate intensity."
 Parry Gettelman from Orlando Sentinel viewed it as "a disposable dance number from the ordinarily enticing Lisa Stansfield."
-James Hamilton from the RM Dance Update complimented it as "prettily cooed".
-Arion Berger from Rolling Stones felt that here, Stansfield "holds up a sturdy vocal wall of Jericho".
+James Hamilton from the Record Mirror Dance Update complimented it as "prettily cooed".
+Arion Berger from Rolling Stone felt that here, Stansfield "holds up a sturdy vocal wall of Jericho".
 John Mackie from The Vancouver Sun stated that she "adds a little style and a soulful vocal to the gliding dance number".

 Retrospective response

-In an 2022 retrospective review, Matthew Hocter from Albumism wrote, "One of the album’s best tracks that never received its dues, Lisa Stansfield’s “Someday (I’m Coming Back)” was the second single released from the album.
+In a 2022 retrospective review, Matthew Hocter from Albumism wrote, "One of the album's best tracks that never received its dues, Lisa Stansfield's 'Someday (I'm Coming Back)' was the second single released from the album.
 Credited as disco/pop, it is much more soulful than this qualifier, with Stansfield dynamically delivering her unique brand of blue-eyed soul with each and every note she masters throughout this beautifully polished and executed song.
 The saxophone lamenting in and out of the track only adds to its intensity and passion.
-It’s pure disco soul at its finest."
-Bob Waliszewski of Plugged In declared it as "a positive tune about supportive romance".
+It's pure disco soul at its finest."
+Bob Waliszewski of Plugged In (publication) declared it as "a positive tune about supportive romance".